Autodesk Inc. (ADSK) Stock Price and Analyst Predictions - News Heater

 ADSK) stock’s latest price update

-The stock price of Autodesk Inc. (NASDAQ: ADSK) has surged by 0.76 when compared to previous closing price of 203.23, but the company has seen a -0.97% decline in its stock price over the last five trading sessions.
+The stock price of Autodesk Inc. (NASDAQ: ADSK) has plunged by -0.92 when compared to previous closing price of 211.48, but the company has seen a 3.10% gain in its stock price over the last five trading sessions.
+Barron’s reported on 02/24/23 that Autodesk Shares Slide as Guidance Comes in Light

 ADSK’s Market Performance

-Autodesk Inc. (ADSK) has experienced a -0.97% fall in stock performance for the past week, with a -3.43% drop in the past month, and a 6.25% rise in the past quarter.
-The volatility ratio for the week is 1.93%, and the volatility levels for the past 30 days are at 2.36% for ADSK.
-The simple moving average for the last 20 days is -2.78% for ADSK stock, with a simple moving average of 0.64% for the last 200 days.
+ADSK’s stock has risen by 3.10% in the past week, with a monthly drop of -1.97% and a quarterly rise of 6.41%.
+The volatility ratio for the week is 1.91% while the volatility levels for the last 30 days are 2.41% for Autodesk Inc. The simple moving average for the last 20 days is 0.13% for ADSK stock, with a simple moving average of 2.95% for the last 200 days.

 Analysts’ Opinion of ADSK